Choose the office layout that's right for your company and your team dynamic.

-"No office layout is perfect," said Alexander Lowry, director of the Master of Science in Financial Analysis program and professor of finance at Gordon College.
+"No office layout is perfect," said Alexander Lowry, director of the Master of Science in Financial Analysis program and a professor of finance at Gordon College.
 "To try and make it perfectly suited to your company and culture, consider the type of work you do and your office culture."

 An open office has staff working in a single room, either sharing tables or working at independent desks in an unrestricted space.